Anna Rügerin

+Here ends the Sachsenspiegel by order of the judge which the honorable in god our father and lord Theodoricus of bockßdorf bishop of neünburg blessed be corrected.
+Printed and finished by Anna Rügerin in the imperial city of Augsburg on the Tuesday before St. John's Day.
+As one counts from the Birth of Christ 1484 years.

 The second book was an edition of the Formulare und deutsch rhetorica, a manual of instructions for the editing of official documents and of letters, printed on 29 July 1484.

 These books were composed in the Gothic font 1:120G of Johann Schönsperger.
 The researcher Sheila Edmunds identifies Schönsperger as the brother of Anna Rügerin, as his mother, Barbara Traut Schönsperger, married the printer Johann Bämler as her second husband (probably in 1467 or 1468).
 This marriage, according to Edmunds, would have produced an extensive familial network devoted to the book trade in Augsburg.
 Anna Rügerin's husband, Thomas Rüger, jointly published books with Schönsperger in 1481 and 1482.
 Johann Schönsperger could have helped Anna Rügerin (who had inherited Rüger's press) to make her first printing.